 Team news: England coach Steve Borthwick has made two changes to the starting side that defeated Japan in Tokyo a fortnight ago, with Joe Marler and Will Stuart replacing Bevan Rodd and Dan Cole at loosehead and tighthead respectively.
 Cole drops back to the bench while Rodd is out of the matchday 23 altogether.
 Meanwhile, prop Fin Baxter and winger Ollie Sleightholme are in line to make their Test debuts after being named among the replacements.

-First-year All Blacks Scott Robertson has meanwhile handed the fullback jersey to Blues custodian Stephen Perofeta ahead of the returning Beauden Barrett, who spent the most recent club season in Japan.
+First-year All Blacks coach Scott Robertson has meanwhile handed the fullback jersey to Blues custodian Stephen Perofeta ahead of the returning Beauden Barrett, who spent the most recent club season in Japan.
 Robertson otherwise named a predictable starting XV, with lock Patrick Tupiulotu deemed fit to start despite an ongoing knee injury.
 TJ Perenara is poised to play his first Test since 2022 after winning the No. 9 jersey ahead of Finlay Christie.

 Australia vs. Wales, Allianz Stadium, Sydney, 7:45pm [10:45am BST]

-Australia: Tom Wright, Andrew Kellaway, Josh Flook, Hunter Paisami, Filipo Daugunu, Noah Lolesio, Jake Gordon, Rob Valetini, Fraser McReight, Liam Wright (c), Lukhan Salakaia-Loto, Jeremy Williams, Taniela Tupou, Matt Faessler, James Slipper.
+Australia: Tom Wright, Andrew Kellaway, Josh Flook, Hunter Paisami, Filipo Daugunu, Noah Lolesio, Jake Gordon, Rob Valetini, Fraser McReight, Liam Wright (captain), Lukhan Salakaia-Loto, Jeremy Williams, Taniela Tupou, Matt Faessler, James Slipper.
 Replacements: Billy Pollard, Isaac Kailea, Allan Alaalatoa, Angus Blyth, Charlie Cale, Tate McDermott, Tom Lynagh, Dylan Pietsch.

 Wales: Liam Williams, Josh Hathaway, Owen Watkin, Mason Grady, Rio Dyer, Ben Thomas, Ellis Bevan; Aaron Wainwright, Tommy Reffell, Taine Plumtree, Dafydd Jenkins, Christ Tshiunza, Archie Griffin, Dewi Lake (captain), Gareth Thomas.
 Replacements: Evan Lloyd, Kemsley Mathias, Harri O'Connor, Cory Hill, James Botham, Kieran Hardy, Sam Costelow, Nick Tompkins